uswds/uswds-site/pages/style/overview.md

 We can't include tokens directly in our Sass, like `max-width: 1`, rather we use a helper function like `max-width: measure(1)` or a mixin like `@include u-measure(1)`.
 All USWDS style tokens have helper mixins and functions to use them in component Sass.

+{: .bg-warning.padding-1.radius-md }
-_We do not include the token's value directly into our Sass rules._
+**Note:** We do not include the token's value directly into our Sass rules.

 ### Example: Tokens in settings and component Sass